This post has been updated on October 3rd, 2022.

 I made some epically bad decisions that way, even though I will never regret the adventures that I had along the way because of it.

-1. DEFINE YOUR PREFERENCES
+2. DEFINE YOUR NEEDS

 2. RESEARCH YOUR DESTINATION

 This can take the form of visiting the places you’re considering moving to.
 It’s a completely different experience visiting a city or a country with the intention of discovering how it would be like to live there.

 However, living abroad is not a one-size-fits all experience.
 Different people can have vastly different experiences in the same place.
-So exercise caution when you read about other people’s experiences.
+So exercise caution when you take in other people’s experiences.